-On the other hand, if the employer has an accountable plan, but the employee fails to properly substantiate the expenses within a reasonable time, or the employee fails to return excess advance payments, then any reimbursements could become taxable income.
+Even with an accountable plan, there are some things to look out for.
+For instance, if the employer has an accountable plan, but the employee fails to properly substantiate the expenses within a reasonable time, or the employee fails to return excess advance payments, then any reimbursements could become taxable income.

 In addition, if any expenses are paid in excess of IRS limitations, then the excess is taxable income.
-For instance, if an employer reimburses an employee for mileage at more than the standard mileage rate, then the excess is taxable income.
+For example, if an employer reimburses an employee for mileage at more than the standard mileage rate, then the excess is taxable income.

 Employees should only have to pay income taxes on the wages they earn and certain taxable fringe benefits.
 Expenses incurred by employees in the course of business should be costs incurred by the employer, not by its employees.

 If the employer establishes a written accountable plan, and the employees submit properly documented expenses under that plan, then the reimbursements shouldn’t count as taxable income.

 However, a key to maintaining any accountable plan is to properly and timely substantiate expenses.
 Having a business accountant and referring to employment counsel are two ways for businesses to ensure they’re deducting and reporting the right expenses.